ft-african-marketplace-3/Front-end/README.md

 Field Market empowers small business owners, particularly women, to improve their business and economic opportunities to grow out of poverty.

-You will build a platform to enable these business owners to create listing for items they have for sale.
+Build a platform to enable these business owners to create listing for items they have for sale.

 ### MVP